 Slack may be a popular work chat app, but it’s not without issues.
-If you work from home or if Slack just happens to be the best way to communicate to your coworkers, then you know how important it is for the app to run smoothly.
+If you work from home, or if Slack just happens to be the best way to communicate with your co-workers, then you know how important it is for the app to run smoothly.
 But in the event it doesn’t, we’ve got your back.
-In this guide, we’re taking a look at five of the most common Slack problems and showing you how to fix them, so you can get your workday up and running again.
+In this guide, we’re taking a look at five of the most common Slack problems and showing you how to fix them so you can get your workday up and running again.

 Trouble with connecting to Slack

 One of the most common issues with Slack is connectivity.
 And while there have been instances of the entire platform being down, connectivity issues don’t just stem from worldwide outages.
 It’s also possible that your connection issues could be on your end.
 If you’re having trouble connecting to Slack, the first thing you need to do is check your own connection.
 Check your own connection by attempting to load another website in your browser.
 Slack also recommends checking your connection to its service by using its own connection test, which can be accessed at slack.com/help/test.

 If your connection passes the two tests above, then it’s likely that Slack is experiencing its own platform-wide outage, and you’ll have to wait until Slack resolves it.
 You can confirm such an outage by visiting a website like Downdetector, which will allow you to look up the current outage status of services like Slack.

 If your connection is the problem, then you’ll need to reset your internet connection and then restart Slack.
 In most cases, this should resolve your connectivity problem.